Van Nuys High School: Community Adult School

 The Adult School is on the same campus as Van Nuys High School.
 It allows adults as well as high school students to take classes.
 Most Van Nuys High School students take courses in the Adult School for academic remediation.
 However, some take classes for Counselor-Identified High School Credit Deficiencies, while others take classes for personal necessities of flexible scheduling.

 The Adult School is considered a work-at-your-own-pace program.
 A student can finish an entire course in just 2–3 weeks, but can take longer depending on the work effort of the student.

 Athletics

-In baseball Van Nuys High qualified for postseason play.
-The following time the school's team qualified was in 1989, after a 9–7 victory over Birmingham High School at the Van Nuys-Sherman Oaks Recreation Center.
+Van Nuys High has a variety of sports including: basketball, baseball, softball, volleyball, football, flag football, soccer, golf, wrestling, water polo, swimming and tennis.

-Van Nuys High has a variety of sports including: basketball, baseball, softball, volleyball, football, soccer, golf, wrestling, water polo, swimming and tennis.
-It has had longtime rivalries with John H. Francis Polytechnic High School and Hollywood High School.
+Incidents

-The Van Nuys High wrestling team won the Los Angeles City Championship in 1976.
-In 2015, the Van Nuys Wolves be Chavez High School to win the inaugural LA CIF Division II Championships.
+2023 brawl & stabbing

-For the first time in school history, the Boys Volleyball team won the CIF- L.A.
-City Section Division 1 championship in 2021.
-The Wolves beat the Sylmar Spartans 3-1.
+On November 1, 2023, a brawl on the school's campus occurred around 11 a.m. local time, involving 11 students.
+During this brawl, a student stabbed two students with a sharp weapon in their possession.
+Two additional students sustained additional injuries requiring medical attention, with none of the four in fatal conditions.
+Los Angeles Unified School District superintendent Alberto M. Carvalho retracted a policy which prohibited school police from leaving a constant presence on campus as a result of the incident.